-The Public Information Office and Information Technology Services are partners in the oversight of the city's official website.
+The Communications Office and Information Technology Services are partners in the oversight of the city's official website.
 Find out a little bit about our site's evolution on this webpage.

 Our website recently was redesigned to a refreshed, web responsive format.
 Visit the phoenix.gov Refresh Project webpage for more information.